 1. Account Hacking

 If you have a few professional accounts on various freelancing and contracting sites, you must keep your information safe and secure.
 Keep on changing your password, and never share your information with anyone who doesn’t look genuine.
+Moreover, make sure to use a VPN when connecting to public Wi-Fi networks (check these VPN reviews to select a good one).
 If your freelance account gets hacked, you can lose money and important customers at the same time.
 Chances are that your reputation you worked so hard on will be compromised, and it will take long weeks or months to get your access restored.

 Spyware will track wherever you go on the internet, and could send the information to other companies or your competitors.
 This means that your trade secrets will be revealed.
 Spyware can also impact your use of different software, and slow down your machine.
 Spy programs can be impacting your everyday business activities, and impact your performance.

 Malware, as well as viruses can cause huge security issues, and compromise your company data.
 You must make sure that you have an effective antivirus software installed on your site, and you get it updated regularly.
 Not many people know, however, that antivirus programs cannot detect spyware or malware.
 You need a separate peace of software to get rid of unwanted scripts that run in the background and slow down your machine.